Kailash Mansarovar Yatra 2026

 Day 4 : Gunji to Om Parvat to Old Lipulekh Pass to back Gunji

-Journey from Gunji to Om Parvat and then proceed to the Old Lipulekh Pass.
+Travel from Gunji to Om Parvat and continue towards the Old Lipulekh Pass.
 Enjoy sightseeing along the way, taking in the breathtaking landscapes and spiritual significance of the sites.
 Road transport will be provided from your homestay to the Old Lipulekh Pass and back, ensuring a comfortable return to your homestay in Gunji for the night.

 Day 5: Gunji to Pithoragarh (Via Heli) Tour Concludes